f5devcentral/f5-agility-labs-nginx/docs/class11/module7/lab1.rst

 In order to ensure fair use of our API, we need to protect against a single user crowding out other users.

 NGINX Plus can rate-limit the API requests of a single user.
-The rate-limit policy can be keyed to their "Authentication" header.
+The rate-limit policy can be keyed to their "Authorization" header.

-Open a new terminal tab.
+**Open a new terminal tab**.
 We will run an HTTP load test from the jumphost to the ``https://jobs.local/get-job`` API endpoint to confirm the rate-limit policy is working.

 .. code-block:: bash